 - You really just want to be the boss.
 If your answer is that you want to own your own business because of the freedom it will bring you to manage an operation, try a franchise or join an MLM.
 The base organization will define what you have to do, when you do it, and how you do it, but the success is all in the execution.

 - You want to make lots of money.
-New startups build from scratch, and go for broke.
-Many end that way, but a chosen few do make lots of money.
+New startups build from scratch and go for broke.
+Many wind up literally broke, but a select few do make lots of money.
 Franchises, on the average, make less money than other types of businesses, but they have higher success rates.
 Consulting businesses rarely scale, so you may do well, but are not likely to make lots of money.
 MLMs are like the lottery, minimal investment, with low odds of any success, but a few people hit it really big.

 - You are doing it to satisfy someone else.
 Too many people are running a business because their father always expected them to take over for the family, the spouse has been nagging you to do it for years, or they want to prove something to a sibling or peer.
 If you have a choice here, at least pick a less risky franchise, or a minimal investment MLM.